 The Budgeting Committee will familiarize sponsored families with the cost of living in Sackville and help them with opening bank accounts and managing their household budget as needed.

-All donated funds are managed and will be audited according to standards and practices mandated by Revenue Canada for registered charitable organizations.
+All donated funds are managed and will be audited according to standards and practices mandated by Canada Revenue Agency for registered charitable organizations.